orgil1230/flutter_baki_clock/README.md

 - flutter run (on Android or iOS in landscape)

 Build a beautiful clock face UI with Flutter for the Lenovo Smart Clock.
-Developed for pac man 40th anniversary.
+Developed for Pac man 40th anniversary.
 Inspired by pac man and Google logos.
-It has a light theme and a dark theme, displays sample weather, droid inspired by (Android and Pac man), ghost, apples, and pellets.
+It has a light and dark theme, displays sample weather, droid inspired by (Android and Pac man), ghosts, apples, and pellets.
-PS: All images(assets) drawn by me.
+PS: All images(assets) drawn by Batdavaa.

 <img src='baki_clock.gif' width='350'>